tensorpack/benchmarks/other-wrappers/README.md

 ## Benchmark CNN with other TF wrappers

 Each subdirectory contains a group of test scripts.
-Please use the following software versions to get claimed numbers: TF1.6.0, cudnn7.0.
+I use the following software versions to get claimed numbers:

+TF 1.6.0, cudnn 7.0.5, Keras 2.1.5, tflearn 0.3.2, tensorpack commit 70d95c1.

 Tested on 03/08/2018 on a single P100.